 VIDEO: Fin Whales, Cornell Lab of Ornithology Autumn Grand Manan 2014, by Barry Zimmer

 We had an amazing experience with 12 Fin Whales on our 2014 Autumn Grand Manan tour for the Cornell Lab of Ornithology.
 The pod was in pursuit of herring and oblivious to us as they surrounded our boat, some within 20 feet!
 Unfortunately, I was so busy soaking up the show that I forgot to take video until they had moved some distance away.
 Here is a clip of what I did get:

-We will have a full day at sea with excellent chances of finding Manx, Great, and Sooty shearwaters; Wilson’s and possibly Leach’s storm-petrels; Atlantic Puffin; Razorbill; Black-legged Kittiwake; Northern Gannet; jaegers; phalaropes; and other surprises.
+We will have a full day at sea with excellent chances of finding Manx, Great, and Sooty shearwaters; Wilson’s and Leach’s storm-petrels; Atlantic Puffin; Razorbill; Black-legged Kittiwake; Northern Gannet; jaegers; phalaropes; and other surprises.
 Although both are rare, we have had increasing success in locating skuas in recent years, with both South Polar and Great at least possible.
-Most years, though, the show is stolen by the impressive North Atlantic Right Whale, the rarest whale in the world.
+Some years, though, the show is stolen by the impressive North Atlantic Right Whale, the rarest whale in the world.
 We have about a 70% success rate in finding this highly endangered mammal.
 Finback and Humpback whales are also likely.

 We’ll check the forests and hedgerows of Grand Manan for a good variety of migrant songbirds (more than 20 species of warblers are possible), and scan the rocky shoreline for Great Cormorant, Common Eider, and Black Guillemot.
 Even the sporadic White-winged Crossbill and the elusive Boreal Chickadee are possibilities.